Student Rights and Responsibilities

 - Be aware of the Office of Financial Aid’s Federal/State aid refund policy.

 - Be aware of and comply with the financial aid program application deadlines.
 You must apply for aid each year.
 The early State of Kentucky deadline is March 15th.
 The FAFSA acts also as the application for State aid.

 - Complete a loan exit interview with the Office of Financial Aid if you are a loan borrower and are terminating your student status or registering less than half-time.
-This can also be completed by going online at www.studentloans.gov (click on Complete Counseling).
+This can also be completed by going online at https://studentaid.gov/ (click on Loan Repayment).